djeada/Statistics-Notes/notes/basic_concepts/introduction_to_probability.md

 P(r) = \frac{\pi r^2}{4} - \text{Area outside the square}
 $$

-To find the area outside the square, we calculate the area under the curve from x = 1 to r, which represents the part of the circle that extends beyond the square's boundary.
+To find the area outside the square, we calculate the area under the curve from $x = 1$ to $r$, which represents the part of the circle that extends beyond the square's boundary.
 This results in the subtraction of the area of two such segments from the total area of the quarter circle.

-For \( r = \sqrt{2} \), the quarter circle exactly covers the square, making the probability equal to 1.
+For $r = \sqrt{2}$, the quarter circle exactly covers the square, making the probability equal to 1.

 ## Axioms of Probability